Karuna2020/open-data/guides/donor-lifecycle-management.md

    5. If they choose to share their PAN, also ask for their address.
 This is needed to generate an 80G receipt.
    6. Get their PAN and Address and update on the card
    7. Move the card to **Ready for Generating Receipt Column**
-   8. If they choose to not share their PAN and Address, move them to **Ready for Generating Receipt Column** regardless
+   8. If they choose to not share their PAN and Address, move them to **Receipt Not Needed For Now Column**

 ## Case 3 - Donor fills the form but we don't receive any OTP confirmation
 In this case, we need to request an account statement on Friday to verify if the mentioned donation was actually received.